primev/mev-commit/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have made corresponding changes to the documentation
-- [ ] I have tested this code by deploying the infrastructure and ensuring that commitments are being settled